benjamin-Keller/Simply-UI/README.md

 * *scrollbar* - _default / simply_ (Default's the body's scrollbars)
 * *scrollbar_color* - Any color under $colors variable (Sets the scrollbars default color)

-### Gulp
-- Download release.
-- Run `npm install` on your project.
-- Add a link to the Simply-UI's `dist/css/index.css` in your `<head>`.
-- Run your project with `gulp` for development,
-  - gulp-purgecss will only build used css classes to save space.
 ## Demo

 See it in action with this [Demo](https://benjamin-keller.github.io/Simply-UI/)